 To combat this problem, telephone companies employ devices called "echo cancelers" on their circuits that normally stop echos, but those can sometimes fail depending on the type of hardware callers use, among other reasons.

-Here's how to troubleshoot this problem: When you're on your call, take a look at the Who's on the Phone page in the control panel.
+Here's how to troubleshoot this problem: When you're on your call, take a look at the Conference tab in the control panel.
 When you speak, only your name should be lighting up in blue.
 If you see one of the other unmuted lines lighting up at the same time as yours, that's the likely source of the echo.
 Just mute that line out while you're talking, and you'll eliminate the problem.

 Also: Don't forget to test if you are the cause of the echo!
 To see if your phone is causing the echo, stay silent while other callers speak and see if your name lights up in blue as they are talking, indicating that your device is relaying the echo.